daviga404/tinysnap/README.md

 ## Installation<a id="#installation"></a>

-  1. Run `maven install` to install dependencies and build TinySnap, or download a pre-compiled exe/jar from the [releases page](https://github.com/daviga404/TinySnap2/releases).
+  1. Run `mvn install` to install dependencies and build TinySnap, or download a pre-compiled exe/jar from the [releases page](https://github.com/daviga404/TinySnap2/releases).
   2. Open TinySnap (located in 'target' if built with maven)
   3. Enter details of FTP access, and public URL of web server.